cozy/cozy-stack/docs/apps.md

 - `installing`, the installation is running and the app will soon be usable
 - `upgrading`, a new version is being installed
 - `uninstalling`, the app will be removed, and will return to the `available` state.
+- `errored`, the app is in an error state and can not be used.

 #### Request